Asquera/elasticsearch-workshop-book/src/queries/aggregations/README.md

 }
 ```

 The aggregation is sent to the same Search API endpoint as the previous queries.
 Both `aggs` and `query` can complement each other, for example a search request can have a `query` block to filter and/or match specific documents while the aggregations in `aggs` use the resulting documents to group them or calculate metrics on them.

-The response format looks like (omitting some fields)
+The response from a `terms` aggregation may look as follows (omitting some fields)

 ```json
 {